Major indexes closed with small gains on Monday, in very narrow trading as investors settled in for another busy week of earnings news.

 Printer maker Lexmark (LXK) closed 10% higher, as the company beat third quarter estimates by posting earnings of 79 cents per share, vs. 70 cents on an 11% revenue rise.
 The company sees fourth quarter earnings as high as 95 cents, and mid-to-high single digit revenue rise.
 S&P reiterated its accumulate rating on the stock.

 Southwest Airlines posted third quarter earnings of 13 cents per share, vs. 6 cents, exlcuding items, on 12% higher total operating revenue.
 Shares of the carrier finished 3.2% higher.

 There will be a steady stream of third quarter earnings reports during the remainder of the week.
-On Tuesday, earnings are due from Pfizer (PFE
+On Tuesday, earnings are due from Pfizer (PFE) and Occidental Petroleum (OXY).

 On the economic front, the week will be quiet.
 Initial claims, weekly chain store sales, and MBA figures round out the rest of the week.
 Several Federal Reserve officials, including Chairman Alan Greenspan on Thursday, will speak during the week.